 A fearless Quebec writer who broke taboos with elegant prose, exploring female desire and identity in a changing French Canada.

-Claire Martin, the pen name of Claire Montreuil, wielded her pen like a scalpel, dissecting the constrained lives of women in mid-20th century Quebec.
-Writing in a lucid, controlled French, she confronted subjects that were radical for her time and place: the intricacies of erotic life, the stifling weight of social convention, and the quiet rebellions of the heart.
-Her work, which includes acclaimed novels and a celebrated two-volume autobiography, 'In an Iron Glove,' is marked by a tension between formal elegance and raw emotional truth.
-She was a staunch defender of Quebec's cultural identity, feeling a deep connection to its Francophone soul, yet her gaze was unflinchingly critical of its provincialism and religious strictures.
-Martin's writing did not shout; it insinuated, revealing the psychological landscapes of her characters with precision and a touch of irony.
-She became a central figure in Quebec's literary Quiet Revolution, providing a voice for female experience that was both intimately personal and emblematic of a society in turbulent transition.
+Claire Martin, the pen name of Claire Montreuil, wrote a celebrated two-volume autobiography, 'In an Iron Glove,' dissecting the constrained lives of women in mid-20th century Quebec.
+Writing in lucid, controlled French, she confronted subjects radical for her time: erotic life, social convention, and quiet rebellions of the heart.
+Her work balanced formal elegance with raw emotional truth.
+She defended Quebec’s Francophone cultural identity while criticizing its provincialism and religious strictures.
+Martin became a central figure in Quebec’s Quiet Revolution, providing a voice for female experience that was intimately personal and emblematic of a society in transition.
+She was born in 1914 and died in 2014.

 1901–1927